ilkoch008/LoadBalancing/README.md

 [mode of work] = "dynamic" or "static"
 [num of procs] > 1
 ```
 and [size of block for dynamic mode] is unit workload for slave processes.
+It means number of integers for each slave process to compute.

 [size of block for dynamic mode] it is not necessary to enter if you runs program in static mode.
 ### Format of input file